icinganalysis/icinganalysis.github.io/content/NASA-TM-D-2166.md

 in estimating the aerodynamic penalties that would result from an encounter, and in making flight performance studies in which icing effects must be evaluated.

+See "Related" below for a later comparison of icing wind tunnel test data to NASA-TM-D-2166 calculations, illustrating the limitations of "a first-order approximation".

 ##Citations

 SAE Preprint 225 and NASA-TM-D-2166 both cite the same 6 publications: